 Delta’s efforts to link Soil Health and Land Valuation in Illinois have far-reaching implications in the wider Great Lakes and Corn-belt regions.
 Currently, as part of our project scope Delta is conducting outreach in Indiana and Iowa to raise awareness and engagement among real estate experts and farmland appraisers of the environmental and economic benefits of improved Soil Health, as well as providing resources to support the expansion of Delta’s Soil Health Land Valuation (SHLV) work.

-Beyond these efforts, Delta has developed interventions for piloting Soil Health and Land Valuation in Michigan with the support of the Fred A. and Barbara M. Erb Family Foundation; this aligned yet distinct scope is providing additional geography and learnings for our overall Midwestern efforts.
+Beyond these efforts, Delta has developed interventions for piloting Soil Health and Land Valuation in Michigan with the support of the Fred and Barbara Erb Family Foundation; this aligned yet distinct scope is providing additional geography and learnings for our overall Midwestern efforts.
 Indeed, by identifying the economic benefits of investing in Soil Health, Delta is working with farmers and landowners across the Great Lakes and Corn-belt regions to understand the long-term value of adopting sustainable agricultural practices.

 Our Partners